tTargiel/UNI-LabVIEW-in-Measurements/README.md

 This repository features my solved exercises from the **"Application of LabVIEW environment in measurements"** course that I took at University of Wrocław.

 It consists of many useful LabView controlling systems that I created during the semester.
+I learned how to use shift registers, feedback nodes, how to create loops, conditions, and how to handle different data types - all in LabView environment.

 Below you can find the ones that I liked the most:
 - [zadanie_5.vi - Create Lissajous figures](https://github.com/tTargiel/UNI-LabVIEW-in-Measurements/blob/main/Lista%2001/zadanie_5.vi)